 - Unemployment and financial losses

 - Divorce or separation

-Life Coach employs the below-listed procedures and tools to understand and help the families that have come to her for sessions:
+Life Coach employs the below-listed procedures and tools to understand and help the families that have come to her for family counselling sessions:

 - Observe how family members interact in isolation, with other members, and with others

 - Ask a question from specially designed questionnaires and record their responses

 - Guide clients through transitional crises such as divorce or death